 Cutting and Handling ACM Panels

 The panels come with a protective film that is pretty tough.
 I can load them into the back of a pickup without worry of them being scratched.
 This film peels off easily.
-I usually leave it on until I've cut and am ready to work with the panel.
+I usually leave it on until I've cut the panel and am ready to start sanding.

 The panels can be cut a number of ways, but the best way I've found is on a table saw with a common 32 tooth carbide blade.
 The Aluminum isn't that much of a challenge for a saw blade as the aluminum is only about as thick as ones thumbnail.
 This method leaves a nice edge with a small burr that can be sanded easily with a few passes with 150 grit paper on a sanding block.